A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Kaplansky--Hilbert Modules

-\begin{definition} An order-complete lattice normed module over a Stone algebra $\A$ is called a {\emdf Kaplansky--Banach module} (over $\A$).
+\begin{definition} An order-complete lattice-normed module over a Stone algebra $\A$ is called a {\emdf Kaplansky--Banach module} (over $\A$).
 A {\emdf Kaplansky--Hilbert module} (in short: KH-module) is an order-complete pre-Hilbert module $E$ over a \Stoneanalgebra{}.

 A submodule of a Kaplansky--Hilbert module $E$ is called a {\emdf Kaplansky--Hilbert submodule} (KH-submodule) of $E$ if it is order-closed in $E$. \end{definition}

 \vanish{ Kaplansky--Hilbert modules were initially introduced as {\emdf $\mathrm{AW}^*$-modules} by I.\ Kaplansky in \cite{Kapl1953} with a slighly different, but equivalent, definition.
 See also \cite[Sec.~7.4]{Kusr2000}.
 The name itself was coined by Wright in \cite{Wrig1969KHM}. }